rschulbaum/git-essential-training-5988161/First_Folder/NewName.md

 This is content

-Thi is an extra line
+This is an extra line